- Final bike climb is 10.82 miles with it’s steepest grade being 17% with an overall grade of 7%

 - Headphones, headsets, ipods, mp3 players, or personal audio devices, etc. are NOT allowed on the BIKE course.
 They may be used on the RUN, but if you must carry music, we ask you only to use one headphone on the run course. *USE OF HEADPHONES ON THE BIKE WILL RESULT IN DISQUALIFICATION.

-Bike claiming can be done by the athlete’s support crew (with proper documentation) immediately after the athlete has finished the bike course.
+Bike cleaning up must be done by the athlete’s support crew immediately after the athlete has finished the bike course.
 Please be aware that the only person with a support wristband is allowed in the transition area.

 Lost & Found